 And then these larger white containers are actually 12 inch by 12 inches so they can hold the larger items.

 I, of course, couldn’t have any craft room storage without a few mason jars.
-I used a few to store my buttons in this case.
+I used a few jars to store my buttons.
 They are extremely versatile for storing a wide range of craft supplies as well.

-The left side of the closet is for fabric.
-Just fold and add to adjustable shelves.
-A few notes here are that the use of adjustable shelves is perfect in cases like these.
+The left side of the closet is for fabric – just fold and add to adjustable shelves.
+Adjustable shelves are perfect in cases like these!
 It makes it easy to change your mind and readjust the storage as your needs change.
 In the case of fabric, shelving is perfect as you are able to stack the fabric but the items on the bottom are easily accessible.

 Now let’s move onto the drawers.
 I used several of the 5 inch drawers in my design.
 These are typically used for jewelry storage but work great for craft supplies.
 I was able to stand up some of my paints and others laid down in the drawer perfectly.